 Fall alert devices have been essential elements of senior care for decades.
-But while buttons, cords, and pendants – and more recently, wearables - undoubtedly save lives, they also have a significant and under-discussed downside: alarm misuse by residents.
+But while buttons, cords, and pendants – and more recently, wearables – undoubtedly save lives, they also have a significant and under-discussed downside: resident misuse that results in alert fatigue.

 Many seniors in assisted living communities, nursing homes and memory care facilities often activate their alert devices to summon caregivers for help with simple tasks such as operating a TV remote or fetching a glass of water.
 It’s a phenomenon with serious consequences, not only for the resident but also for the entire community.